geofeid/We-Learn/README.md

 # WebSite Host
-We Learn website can be found in Azure [We Learn](https://geofeid.github.io/We-Learn/)
+We Learn website can be found in Github Pages [We Learn](https://geofeid.github.io/We-Learn/)